itzmeanjan/ascon/README.md

 > While working on this project, I've relied on Ascon [specification](https://csrc.nist.gov/CSRC/media/Projects/lightweight-cryptography/documents/finalist-round/updated-spec-doc/ascon-spec-final.pdf)

-This implementation doesn't depend on anything else, except C++ standard library.
+This implementation doesn't depend on anything else, except C++ standard library ( which implements C++20 specification ).
 I've also written Python interface to C++ implementation using `ctypes`, which is used for testing functional correctness using Known Answer Tests provided with NIST LWC submission package of `ascon`.
 Benchmarking C++ interface makes use of `google-benchmark` library; see below.
 While it's also possible to benchmark Python wrapper API using `pytest-benchmark`; details below.

-Eventually I'd like to integrate `ascon` with SYCL heterogeneous data parallel API ( invoking from SYCL kernels ) for accelerating cryptographic hashing, authenticated encryption & verified decryption using `ascon` --- running it on CPUs, GPUs & FPGAs.
-Note, `ascon` itself is pretty light weight, so speed up obtained when running multiple instances of `ascon` LWC suite in data parallel fashion, on high-end GPU, should be impressive [ **WIP** ]
+Other than lean & simple Ascon implementation, I've also written SYCL kernels which can be used for data-parallelly computing

+- Ascon-Hash of N -many independent, equal length byte slices
+- Ascon-HashA of N -many independent, equal length byte slices
+- N -many independent, equal length cipher text slices and authentication tags ( 128 -bit each ) using Ascon-128 authenticated encryption algorithm
+- N -many independent, equal length plain text slices and verification flags ( boolean ) using Ascon-128 verified decryption algorithm
+- N -many independent, equal length cipher text slices and authentication tags ( 128 -bit each ) using Ascon-128a authenticated encryption algorithm
+- N -many independent, equal length plain text slices and verification flags ( boolean ) using Ascon-128a verified decryption algorithm

+on heterogeneous accelerator devices i.e. multi-core CPUs, GPGPUs etc. Benchmark results on multiple accelerator devices can be found below.

 ## Prerequisites